akyeshi/mern-quick-notes/README.md

 11. Remember that the Express server won’t start without error until the build folder used by Express is created by running:
  `npm run build`

+12. Start Express server:
+  `npx nodemon server.js`

+13. Start React server:
+  `npm run start`

-12. Have fun coding your new project and don’t forget to make frequent commits!
+14. Have fun coding your new project and don’t forget to make frequent commits!

 # Getting Started with Create React App